ndal-eth/topobench/README.md

 2. Your editor should now be loading the dependencies (JUnit, Mockito, Apache Commons CLI);

-3. Run all tests in the project, make sure that they all pass;
+3. Run all tests in the project, make sure that they all pass; this can be done using the following maven command: `mvn compile test`

 4. Build the executable `TopoBench.jar` by using the following maven command: `mvn clean compile assembly:single`

-5. Run `scripts/tutorial/tutorial.sh`.
+5. Within `scripts/tutorial`, run `bash tutorial.sh`.
 It shows what it is doing in the terminal.
-If it goes very fast, kill it and look at the errors it produces;
+If it produces exceptions, kill the process and investigate;

-6. Run `gnuplot plot/tutorial/figure_tutorial.plt`.
+6. Within `plot/tutorial`, run `gnuplot figure_tutorial.plt`.
 It should generate a graph file in PDF format: `plot/tutorial/figure_tutorial.pdf`.
 The plot should look like a declining line.

 ## The Executable TopoBench.jar